 Phone: +47 41 28 12 04

 The survey contains questions about students’ opinion on the quality of different aspects of their study programme.
 Questions concern the study programme the student is enrolled in, not the institution or specific courses.
 All students receive the same questionnaire, independent of their study programme.
 The survey takes approximately 10-12 minutes to complete, provided the student does not provide extensive comments when answering.
-Students can complete the survey in Norwegian, English, or Sami (from 2016).
+Students can complete the survey in Norwegian, English, or Sami.

 Changes in the questionnaire